-It’s become a common solution to opioid addiction.
-Doctors prescribe Suboxone to help those struggling with opioid abuse stop their illicit drug use and slowly taper off those drugs entirely.
+It’s become a commonly prescribed medical treatment for opioid addiction.
+In some cases, doctors prescribe Suboxone with the intention of stabilize those struggling with continued, compulsive abuse of illicit or prescription opioids to then, one day, slowly taper off the treatment drug itself entirely.
 At least, that’s the goal.

 The Scoop on Suboxone

 Like heroin and other opioids, Suboxone has its own risks, side effects, and withdrawal symptoms.
 When used in accordance with prescribed parameters, Suboxone helps stabilize and maintain many people in recovery from opioid use disorders.
 However, if misused, taking this drug may cause additional problems and dangers for the user.

 Just what is Suboxone?
 In a nutshell, it’s an opioid substance used to treat recovery from other opioids.
 Suboxone’s primary active component is buprenorphine.1 Buprenorphine is a partial opioid agonist; it binds to and activates opioid receptors in a manner similar to other opioid drugs, but by doing so, it elicits relatively weaker effects than commonly-abused drugs like heroin and prescription painkillers like oxycodone.
 2,3 In other words, it attaches to the same brain opioid receptors but doesn’t produce the same high.